bundlewrap/bundlewrap/doc/item_pkg_pacman.rst

     }

 .. warning::
     System updates on Arch Linux should *always* be performed manually and with great care.
 Thus, this item type installs packages with a simple ``pacman -S $pkgname`` instead of the commonly recommended ``pacman -Syu $pkgname``.
-You should *manually* do a full system update before installing new packages via Blockwart!
+You should *manually* do a full system update before installing new packages via BundleWrap!

 Attribute reference